-As trombonist, Pascal was one of the founder members of the London Snorkelling Team, who’s album Audio Recording and Map gave birth to a multimedia show, The Island, which was performed at the Roundhouse in London, Edinburgh Festival, Latitude, Barbican, End of the Road and All Tomorrow’s Parties.
-He was one of the musical quartet for The Lost Disc, which ran at London’s Soho Theatre in 2018 (described by Stewart Lee as “A musical detective story, part comedy thriller, part concert experience, performed by a multi-tasking cast of impossible talent”).
-Pascal has played trombone for the Lyric Theatre, Shakespeare’s Globe, RSC, the Gavin Bryars ensemble, Peter Blegvad as well as sessions for television shows including Tin Star.
-He created a column for the Guardian called We’re Jamming, in which he combined an interview with a jam session, with a wide range of musicians, including Buzzcocks, Alabama 3, Django Bates, The Bad Plus and Matmos.
+As trombonist, Pascal was one of the founder members of the London Snorkelling Team, who’s album Audio Recording and Map gave birth to a multimedia show, ‘The Island’, which was performed at the Roundhouse in London, Edinburgh Festival, Latitude, Barbican, End of the Road and All Tomorrow’s Parties.
+The team was also the band for ‘The Lost Disc’, which ran at London’s Soho Theatre in 2018 (described by Stewart Lee as “A musical detective story, part comedy thriller, part concert experience, performed by a multi-tasking cast of impossible talent”).
+Pascal has played trombone for the Lyric Theatre, Shakespeare’s Globe, RSC, the Gavin Bryars ensemble, plus sessions for shows including ‘Tin Star’.
+He created a column for the Guardian called ‘We’re Jamming’, in which he combined an interview with a jam session, with a wide range of musicians, including Buzzcocks, Alabama 3, Django Bates, The Bad Plus and Matmos.

 Having ranged across disciplines, Pascal is passionate about how music and sound design can collaborate – not just with each other, but with all the other components of a story to complete the picture.